12 Surprising Facts About Mel Brooks On His 95th Birthday

 Mel Brooks, who was born in Brooklyn, New York on June 28, 1926, has been cracking people up since he was a teenager.
-A 10,000-trick pony, he has made us laugh as a performer, writer, musician, and, of course, a director.
-Through it all, Brooks has found humor in places where most people wouldn’t dare to look for it.
-We’ve dug up a few things that you might not have known about one of the greatest comedic minds of our time.
+Brooks is a 10,000-trick pony who has made us laugh as a performer, writer, musician, and, of course, a director.
+Through it all, the Oscar winner has found humor in places where most people wouldn’t dare to look for it.
+We dug up a few things that you might not have known about one of the greatest comedic minds of our time.

 1. Mel Brooks changed his last name because of a famous trumpeter.

 Mel Brooks’s given name is actually Melvin James Kaminsky.
 The son of Jewish immigrants, he grew up in Brooklyn, New York, along with three older brothers.
-At age nine, Brooks’ uncle took him to see his very first Broadway musical: Cole Porter’s Anything Goes.
+At age 9, Brooks’s uncle took him to see his very first Broadway musical: Cole Porter’s Anything Goes.
 He was mesmerized.
-“I fell in love forever with Broadway,” Brooks said.
+“I fell in love forever with Broadway,” Brooks told The New York Times of the experience.
 Determined to make it in show business, the youngster started taking drum lessons from a neighbor.
-From there, Brooks’ career really took off.
+From there, Brooks’s career really took off.

 By his the time he turned 14 years old, Brooks was already earning money as a percussionist.
 Soon, his talents took him to the Catskills, where the teenager played for various clubs in the Borscht Belt.
 Back in the 1930s and ‘40s, this area was also the home turf of Max Kaminsky—an acclaimed trumpet player.
 To avoid confusion, the drummer started calling himself Mel Brooks, a nod to his mother’s maiden name, Brookman.